 2. Attempt Direct Negotiation

-Before engaging in formal ADR processes, parties should attempt direct negotiation.
-This informal approach allows both sides to express their concerns and work towards a solution without any intermediaries.
+Before engaging in formal ADR processes, parties should attempt direct negotiation:

-• Set Clear Objectives: Each party should outline what they hope to achieve from the negotiation.
+- Set Clear Objectives: Each party should outline what they hope to achieve.

 3. Engage a Mediator

-• Select an Experienced Mediator: Choose someone with expertise in the relevant field or subject matter.
+- Select an Experienced Mediator: Choose someone with expertise in the relevant field.

 4. Move Towards Arbitration if Necessary

-If mediation does not yield satisfactory results, parties may opt for arbitration.
-This process is more formal than mediation and results in a binding decision by the arbitrator(s).
+If mediation does not yield satisfactory results, parties may opt for arbitration:

-• Select Arbitrators: Parties can choose one or more arbitrators based on their expertise relevant to the dispute.
+- Select Arbitrators: Parties can choose one or more arbitrators based on their expertise.

-• Acknowledge Jurisdiction: Ensure that all parties agree on the jurisdiction under which arbitration will occur.
+- Acknowledge Jurisdiction: Ensure all parties agree on the jurisdiction.

-• Prepare Evidence: Each party should prepare their case with supporting evidence for presentation during arbitration.
+- Prepare Evidence: Each party should prepare their case with supporting evidence.

 5. Document Agreements

-• Clearly Outline Terms: Include all relevant details such as obligations, timelines, and penalties for non-compliance.
+- Clearly Outline Terms: Include all relevant details such as obligations, timelines, and penalties.

-• Simplify Language: Use clear language that all parties understand to avoid future disputes over interpretation.
+- Simplify Language: Use clear language that all parties understand.

 The Benefits of Settling Disputes Out of Court

-• Saves Time and Money: ADR processes are generally quicker and less expensive than traditional litigation.
+- Saves Time and Money: ADR processes are generally quicker and less expensive than litigation.

-• Maintains Relationships: Collaborative approaches like mediation help preserve relationships between disputing parties.
+- Maintains Relationships: Collaborative approaches like mediation help preserve relationships.

-• Keeps Matters Confidential: Unlike court proceedings which are public records, ADR sessions are private affairs.
+- Keeps Matters Confidential: Unlike court proceedings which are public, ADR sessions are private.

-• Puts Control in Parties’ Hands: Parties have greater control over the outcome compared to court judgments imposed by judges.
+- Puts Control in Parties' Hands: Parties have greater control over the outcome.

 Summary: Embracing Alternative Dispute Resolution

 The journey toward resolving disputes out of court requires careful consideration and structured steps.
-By understanding various ADR methods such as negotiation, mediation, and arbitration within India’s legal framework, individuals can navigate conflicts more efficiently while saving time and resources.
-As society continues embracing these alternative methods over traditional litigation routes, we move towards fostering healthier relationships among individuals and businesses alike while ensuring justice remains accessible for all.
+By understanding various ADR methods within India's legal framework, individuals can navigate conflicts more efficiently while saving time and resources.